jakobhuerner/jakobhuerner.github.io/_posts/2023-12-31-team_song_gpt-4.md

 ---

-## 🎶 ... with a little help from my friend
+*Facing this task, oh, baby I only get by with a little help from my friend and copilot GPT-4.

-*I got a little help from my co-pilot GPT-4.

 The question (prompt) I have given it is: *write an inspirational year end post for LinkedIn. write it in the style of rock music lyrics. mention team, steel, achievements and new opportunities for 2024*